austinbv/dino/README.md

 ## Examples and Tutorials

-#### Included Examples
+#### Tutorial

-* A beginner-friendly tutorial that goes through the basics, using examples and diagrams can be found [here](tutorial).
+* [Here](tutorial) you will find a beginner-friendly tutorial, that goes through the basics, using commented examples and diagrams.
 Read the comments and try modifying the code.
 You will need the following:
   * 1 compatible microcontroller (see [supported hardware](HARDWARE.md))
   * 1 button or momentary switch
   * 1 potentiometer (any value)